john-aja/Schemes-IN-Backend/README.md

 This repository contains a custom API developed using Express.js framework, TypeORM, and Postgres database.
 The API is designed to store, retrieve, and update data in the database, as well as provide an endpoint for sending emails to the admin using SMTP.

-## Features

-The Custom API offers the following features:

-- CRUD Operations: The API allows users to perform Create, Read, Update, and Delete operations on the database.

-- Database Interaction: Data is stored, retrieved, and updated in the Postgres database using the API endpoints.

-- Email Functionality: Users can send emails to the admin using the provided endpoint with SMTP integration.

 ## Technologies Used

 The following technologies are used in the development of this API: